SSWConsulting/SSW.Rules.Content/rules/enum-types-should-not-be-suffixed-with-the-word-enum/rule.md

 ```

 ::: bad
-Bad - Enum type is suffixed with the word "Enum"
+Bad example - Enum type is suffixed with the word "Enum"
 :::

 ```csharp